Building a culture of transformation

-One of the initial drivers in Hertsmere’s digital evolution was their CRM system, which was more than 15 years old and approaching the supplier end of life.
+One of the initial drivers in Hertsmere’s digital evolution was its CRM system, which was more than 15 years old and approaching the supplier end of life.

-Hertsmere wanted a system which they could develop themselves, without additional continuous supplier charges for changes.
+Hertsmere’s team wanted a system they could develop themselves, without additional continuous supplier charges for changes.
 They wanted to be able to provide an online account for customers, to track case progress, enable interaction via email, SMS and online as well as via the phone.

 Hear it for yourself